In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Whitton like this:

 Whitton through time

-Whitton is now part of North Lincolnshire district.
-Click here for graphs and data of how North Lincolnshire has changed over two centuries.
-For statistics about Whitton itself, go to Units and Statistics.
+Whitton is now part of NORTH LINCOLNSHIRE Unitary Authority.
+Click here for graphs and data of how NORTH LINCOLNSHIRE has changed over two centuries.
+For statistics about Whitton itself, go to Statistics.

 How to reference this page: